jzerbe/jzerbe.github.com/_posts/2026-03-17-running-a-business-with-llms.md

 I thought <https://fortune.com/2026/02/17/ai-productivity-paradox-ceo-study-robert-solow-information-technology-age/>
 was asking the wrong questions; to scale almost any system you try to do as much work at the edge (of the system) as possible.
-If they admit there is impact, they could be evaluated out of a job next.
+If C-suite admits there is impact, C-suite could be evaluated out of a job next.
 I thought
 <https://www.forbes.com/councils/forbesbusinesscouncil/2025/11/07/the-c-suite-is-becoming-obsolete-what-should-replace-it/>
 was far more relevant.